jimmy-lew/TravelApp/README.md

 We aim to make travel simple, fun and uncomplicated for all Singaporeans so that they can just TraveLah!

 Why TraveLah?:
+TraveLah is a simple, easy to use, travel companian app for buses!
+Frequent a certain bus stop?
+Favourite it so you can access it with ease.
+Don't know whether you should walk or run?
+Check bus timings for stops across the island from the palm of your hand wherever you are.

 ### ⚒️ Tools
 * [Android Studio](https://developer.android.com/studio)